 The prevention and educational services offered address a variety of health issues, including violence, nutrition, stress and time management, sexual health, alcohol, tobacco and other drug use.
-Our health promotion team consists of professionally trained health educators, peer health educators and support staff.
+Our Health Promotion Services department consists of professionally trained health educators, peer health educators and support staff.
 Presentations are available for classes wanting to learn more about specific health topics.
-Please click here to view a list of current presentation topics and to request a presentation.
+To view a list of current presentation topics and to request a presentation visit the Request a Presentation webpage.
 If you do not see the topic you are looking for, send an e-mail with a description of the type of information you would like presented.
 If given ample time, we would be happy to put something together for you.
-Visit the Health Promotion Services webpage here.

-Please give at least three weeks notice for all requests.
-You will be contacted within two business days with a response.
+Please give at least three weeks' notice for all requests.
+You will be contacted within a week with a response.
 In addition, please note that we do not facilitate presentations during the last week of classes before finals.